Qualifications |

 November to January |

-Child and youth studies is located in the School of Education, Childhood, Youth and Sport.
-We draw on a range of approaches and methodologies including those from developmental psychology, childhood and youth studies, sociology, anthropology and cultural studies.
-Childhood and youth studies researchers have good contacts with pre-school institutions, schools, young people and families.
-We are an active inter-disciplinary group in various research clusters and centres.
+Child and youth studies is in the School of Education, Childhood, Youth and Sport.
+We draw on various approaches and methodologies, including those from developmental psychology, childhood and youth studies, sociology, anthropology, and cultural studies.
+Childhood and youth studies researchers have good contacts with nurseries, preschools, primary and secondary schools, young people, and families.
+We are an active interdisciplinary group in various research clusters and centres.

 Entry requirements